nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Sort feature
+### \[Implemented\] Sort feature

-#### Proposed Implementation
+#### current Implementation

-The proposed sort command consists of these following classes:
+The sort command consists of these following classes:

 - `SortCommand` which extends `Command`
 - `SortCommandParser` which extends `Parser<SortCommand>`

 As with all other commands, the sort command has a `Parser` subclass that goes through the `AddressBookParser` and a `Command` subclass that returns an appropriate new `CommandResult` Object.
-It sorts the list of students by their grades or attendance.
+It sorts the list of students by their grades in ascending or descending order as specified by the user.

-Primarily there are two proposed cases for this command,
+The command will be used as such:
-- sort by grade - e.g.`sort g`
+- sort by grade in ascending order - e.g.`sort asc`
-- sort by attendance - e.g. `sort a`
+- sort by grade in descending order - e.g. `sort desc`

 ### \[Proposed\] Undo/redo feature